Best Racehorse Names of All Time

 That’s what has sparked this collage of racehorse names, which are designed to provoke a particular response.
 Some of the racehorse names in this collection are funny.
 Others are the result of interesting anecdotes.
 All of them are memorable.

 When a horse named Arrrrr ran at Saratoga on Aug.
-16, 2008, and put forth a winning performance, track announcer Tom Durkin was ready.
+16, 2008, and put forth a winning performance, track announcer Tom Durkin had a blast with it.

 Ahoy, mateys.